 LDL stands for low-density lipoprotein, a type of cholesterol found in your body.
 LDL is often referred to as bad cholesterol.
-This is because too much LDL causes a build-up of cholesterol in your arteries, which can lead to heart attacks and strokes.
+This is because too much LDL results in a build-up of cholesterol in your arteries, which can lead to heart attacks and strokes.

-High levels of good cholesterol—called high-density lipoprotein (HDL) in some individuals may decrease your risk of developing heart disease since HDL draws cholesterol away from your heart to be broken down and thus helps avoid damage to your heart.
+If you have high levels of good cholesterol, called high-density lipoprotein (HDL), it may decrease your risk of developing heart disease.
+HDL helps transport LDL cholesterol to your liver to be broken down and thus helps avoid damage to your heart.

-Most doctors order an LDL test as part of routine exams to determine your risk for heart disease and decide if any treatment is necessary.
+Your doctor may order an LDL test as part of a routine exam to determine your risk for heart disease and decide if any treatment is necessary.

 If you have risk factors for developing heart disease, you may need to be tested more often.
 You are more likely to be at risk for heart disease if you:

 Your doctor may also order an LDL test if you are already being treated for high cholesterol.
 In this case, the test is used to determine if lifestyle changes, such as diet and exercise, or medications are lowering your cholesterol successfully.

 Children normally don’t need to be tested for LDL levels.
 However, children who are at a greater risk — such as those who are obese or who have diabetes or hypertension — should have their first LDL testing done between the ages of 2 and 10.